near/pagoda-console/frontend/README.md

 The screenshot tests are used for testing tutorial pages that have dynamic content that could potentially change outside of our team (tests/playwright/snapshot/nft-tutorial-snapshot.spec.ts).

+Note: playwright tests can only run on [specific OSes](https://playwright.dev/docs/library#system-requirements).
+This means we can't run it in the VS Code dev container.
+Currently, you must run this project on your host machine.

 If you want to run these tests in your local, make sure you install the dependencies:

 ```bash